-Figure 3 shows a high limit of 65° Celsius placed on a counter measuring temperature.
+The figure below shows a high limit of 65° Celsius placed on a counter measuring temperature.
 During each sample period, Fabric Watch measures the temperature and compares it to the high threshold.
 If the measured temperature exceeds the high threshold, it triggers an event.